AnnaWeakclaw/bookmark-manager/README.md

 7. Create database inside psql: `CREATE DATABASE "name";` or `CREATE TABLE name;` in this case `CREATE DATABASW bookmark_manager;`
 8. Connect to the database inside psql by writing `\c bookmark_manager;`
 9. Run the query from migrations file
+10. Install TablePlus and connect to bookmark_manager database